“I wouldn’t say I was the best manager in the business. But I was in the top one.” – Brian Clough

-In July 1976 he was re-united with his old running mate, Peter Taylor, who left Brighton to join up with Clough once again as Nottingham Forest’s new assistant manager.
+In July 1976, he was reunited with his old running mate Peter Taylor.
+Taylor decided to leave Brighton to join up with Clough once again as Nottingham Forest’s new assistant manager.

-Together they dramatically turned around this once-middling club’s fortunes, gaining them promotion in 1977.
-Miraculously they won the Division One Title and the League Cup in their first season back in the top flight.
-The team were also unbeaten for 42 league games, a record surpassed only by Arsenal in 2004.
+Together, Clough and Taylor dramatically turned around this once-middling club’s fortunes and helped them gain a promotion in 1977.
+Miraculously, they won the Division One Title and the League Cup in their first season back in the top flight.
+The team were also unbeaten for 42 league games which was a record only surpassed by Arsenal in 2004.

 Nottingham had never known this amount of success.

-On the field Forest remained in the top half of the First Division throughout the 1980s, but could not compete ultimately with the all-conquering Liverpool side of this era.
-They did manage a berth in the 1983-4 UEFA Cup Semi finals, of which they were on the receiving end of a highly controversial defeat from, Anderlecht, where it was revealed several years later that the referee had been compromised by the Belgian’s chairman.
+The team did manage a berth in the 1983-1984 UEFA Cup Semi finals of which they were on the receiving end of a highly controversial defeat from Anderlecht.
+It was revealed several years later that the referee of this game had been compromised by the Belgian’s chairman.

-Domestically Brian Clough’s Forest were always a force in the cup competitions, winning the League Cup in 1989 and reaching the semi-finals of the FA Cup against Liverpool, forever remembered for The Hillsborough disaster.
+Domestically, Brian Clough’s Forest were always a force to be reckoned with in the cup competitions.
+They won the League Cup in 1989 and reached the semi-finals of the FA Cup against Liverpool, forever remembered for The Hillsborough disaster.

-His retirement led him to fight against alcoholism, which had plagued him since his Derby County days but after undergoing a liver transplant in 2003, died one year later of stomach cancer.
+Brian’s retirement led him to fight against alcoholism which had plagued him since his Derby County days.
+In 2003 he underwent a liver transplant, however he died one year later of stomach cancer.

-More recently the book and film, “The Damned United,” starring Michael Sheen was based on Clough’s managerial reigns at both Derby County and his ill-fated days at Leeds.
+A book and film called “The Damned United” was created starring Michael Sheen.
+It was based on Clough’s managerial reigns at both Derby County and his ill-fated days at Leeds.

-Brian Howard Clough, outspoken, antagonistic, but a fantastic leader of men who against the odds took two unlikely teams to domestic and European success and was quite possibly the best manager in England never to take on the national job.
+Brian Howard Clough, although outspoken and antagonistic, was a fantastic leader of men who against the odds took two unlikely teams to domestic and European success.
+He was quite possibly the best manager in England never to take on the national job.